xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 ## 🔢 Start order and delays {#start-order-and-delays}

-Autostart does not define an order.
-Every flagged VM is started in one go at host boot, so there is no way to sequence them.
+Autostart does not define a startup order.
+All VMs flagged for autostart are started when the host boots, so there is no way to sequence them.

-Ordering and delays belong to [vApps](../vms/vm-lifecycle.md#vapps) instead.
+To define a startup order or add delays, use [vApps](../vms/vm-lifecycle.md#vapps) instead.
 Two VM parameters apply when an appliance is started, and after an HA failover:

 - `order` sets the relative order in which the appliance's VMs start, lower values first.
-- `start-delay` is a number of seconds.
+- `start-delay` specifies a delay in seconds.
 A call to start the VM does not return until the delay has elapsed, so in a sequential appliance start the next VM waits that much longer.

 <Terminal title="root@xcp-ng-host — Start order and delays">{`